0karl0/sam_server_gpu_aws/README.md

 username/password pair is supplied.

 Both servers read and write job data and model weights from a shared storage location.
-Mount an EFS volume into each container and ensure both processes point to the same path.
-The base directory defaults to `/mnt/efs` but can be overridden with the `SHARED_DIR` environment variable.
+Mount an S3 bucket into each container and ensure both processes point to the same path.
+The base directory defaults to `/mnt/s3` but can be overridden with the `SHARED_DIR` environment variable.

 When a user logs in, Server1 starts a dedicated GPU EC2 instance (e.g.,